ankitects/anki-manual/searching.md

 for tags).
 Some examples:

 `dog`
-search for "dog" - will match words like "doggy" and "underdog" too
+search for "dog" - will match words like "doggy" and "underdog" too.

 `dog cat`
 finds notes that have both "dog" and "cat" on them, such as "raining cats and dogs"".

 `dog or cat`
-finds notes with either "dog" or "cat"
+finds notes with either "dog" or "cat".

 `dog (cat or mouse)`
-finds notes with dog and cat, or dog and mouse
+finds notes with dog and cat, or dog and mouse.

 `-cat`
 finds notes without the word "cat".